Gh0st0ne/Intel-Notes/README.md

 <a name="social-media"></a>
 #### Social Media Networks

 :star: There are multiple investigation/monitoring tools for Social Media Networks.
 Below are some addons, online tools and command-line tools.
 There are five major social media networks.
 Most of the US and his neighbors using Facebook, Twitter, Instagram, Linkedin and Reddit.
-I will also cover country-wise social networks in [Self Curated Notes](#self-curated-notes).
+I will also cover country-wise social networks in [Notes](#self-curated-notes).

 - [Twitter](#twitter)
 - [Reddit](#reddit)